pascaldekloe/did/README.md

 identity providers, and certificate authorities.”

 The implementation fully covers [W3C's standard](https://www.w3.org/TR/did-core)
-without use of third party libraries.
+without any third party libraries.
 Developers can follow their own preference for technologies such as JWK or multibase if needed.

 This is free and unencumbered software released into the